LougSE/upwork-market-analysis/Documentation/project_journey.md

 # Building an Upwork PowerBI Market Analysis System

+## Important Update: RSS Feed Discontinuation
+As of March 2025, Upwork has discontinued support for their RSS feed service.
+Our last successful data collection occurred just before this change.
+This development marks a significant turning point for our project, as we'll need to explore alternative data collection methods for future market analysis.

 ## The Beginning: Understanding the Problem

 The project started with an observation of the high volume of PowerBI-related jobs on Upwork.
 To better understand this market segment, I developed a systematic approach to collecting and analyzing job listing data.